Pexers/pexers.github.io/_cards/2025-06-10-logitech-wingman-ps4.md

  - 🎮 [DualShock4 emulator](https://github.com/r57zone/DualShock4-emulator/releases) (converts XInput to DualShock 4)
  - 📡 PS RemotePlay v5.5 for Windows (recommended version)
  - ⚙️ [PS RemotePlay Version Patcher](https://github.com/xeropresence/remoteplay-version-patcher/releases)

+**Note:** You should be able to use this same software setup with a PS5, since the console supports DualShock 4 controllers for PS4 games.
+However, I haven't been able to test this myself.

 # Step-by-Step Guide